rabumaabraham/AI-Interview-Coach/README.md

 ## 🛠️ Features in Progress

-- 🎥 **Answer Recording & Playback**

-     Record your spoken answers and replay them for self-review.
+- 🎥 **Answer Recording & Playback** <br> Record your spoken answers and replay them for self-review.

 - 🌐 **Multi-Language Support**
      Practice interviews in different languages.